oceanprotocol-archive/OEPs/7/README.md

 The Integrity policy for identity and metadata is a sub-specification for the Ocean Protocol allowing to validate the integrity of the Metadata associated to an on-chain object (initially an ACTOR).

-An ASSET in the system is composed by on-chain information maintained by the KEEPER and off-chain Metadata information (DDO) stored in OCEANDB.
-Technically a user could update the DDO accessing directly to the database, modifying attributes (ie. License information, description, etc.) relevant to a previous consumption agreement with an user.
-The motivation of this is to facilitate a mechanism allowing to the CONSUMER of an object, to validate if the DDO was modified after a previous agreement.

 Note: The first version of this spec DOES NOT include an integrity-checking mechanism.
 That is deferred to future versions.

 #### Length of a DID